 This tasty and elegant dish of vegan Penne alla Vodka, or pasta with vegan vodka sauce, is full of flavor from garlic, oregano and, of course, vodka.
-It takes just 30 minutes to make, but it is classy and delicious enough for a special family dinner or a party with friends.
+It takes just 30 minutes to make this amazing vegan pasta dinner, but it is classy and delicious enough for a special family meal or a party with friends.

-Easy but delicious pasta dishes like vegan Pasta e Fagioli, vegan Pasta Puttanesca and this Vegan Instant Pot Pasta Bake are among my go-to dinners on weeknights when I want to get something together in a hurry.
+Easy but delicious pasta dishes like vegan Pasta e Fagioli, vegan Pasta Puttanesca, Pasta alla Norma and this Vegan Instant Pot Pasta Bake are among my go-to dinners on weeknights when I want to get something together in a hurry.
 This gorgeous vegan Penne alla Vodka is just as easy and tasty, with a dash of extra elegance.

 There are just nine ingredients needed for this recipe (and salt and ground black pepper) and you can put it together in no more than 30 minutes.
 But it's good enough to serve to guests at a fancy dinner party.
 You don't even need to sprinkle on any vegan cheese, because the "cream" in the sauce makes that completely unnecessary.

 For recipes that are as simple as this, you want to use the best ingredients you can possibly get your hands on for the most flavor.
 So while a can of plum tomatoes would work well, a can of San Marzano tomatoes is even better.